tmcw-up-for-adoption/yell/README.md

 Given that copying-and-pasting ones content out of Yelp is rather inconvenient, in order to make 5C a reality, this code breaks 6B iii.
 It's an unfortunate overlap of code and law.

+Yelp, for the most part, is doing a decent job - they publish reviews in the **hReview** microformat, and have APIs.
+And it's great that their TOS is fair in ownership to data.
+However, their APIs are for businesses, not users, and their TOS is unfair in access to data.

+## Running

+    npm install
+    node.io yell [your Yelp userid] > my_reviews.json
+    node yell_hreview.coffee my_reviews.json > my_reviews.html